Skip to main content

 API call OMDB

-Now it's time to use each movie title from the Filmtotaal response to make a call on the Open Movie Data Base (OMDB API key: 6ef8ad67).
+Now it is time to use each movie title from the Filmtotaal response to make a call on the Open Movie Data Base (OMDB API key: 6ef8ad67).

 Syntax & Expressions